Trust-Anchor-Group/NeuronFeaturedPeerReviewers/README.md

 </FileFolders>
 ```

-**Note**: Once file folder reference is added, you need to restart the IoT Gateway service for the change to take effect.
+**Note**: Once the file folder reference is added, you need to restart the IoT Gateway service for the change to take effect.

 **Note 2**:  Once the gateway is restarted, the source for the files is in the new location.
 Any changes you make in the corresponding
 `ProgramData` subfolder will have no effect on what you see via the browser.